jdugan6240/kak-bundle/README.md

 This will create the needed directories on Kakoune launch, and download **kak-bundle** if not installed already.

-### Running `bundle-update` outside of Kakoune
+### Running `bundle-install` outside of Kakoune

-It can be desirable to update plugins outside of Kakoune - say, as part of a systemwide upgrade process. **kak-bundle** provides support for this in the form of its `bundle-after-install` hook, which is a user-defined hook that is triggered upon completion of `bundle-install` and `bundle-update`.
+It can be desirable to update plugins outside of Kakoune - say, as part of a systemwide upgrade process. **kak-bundle** provides support for this in the form of its `bundle-after-install` hook, which is a user-defined hook that is triggered upon completion of `bundle-install`.
 Place the following in your kakrc:

 ```
 hook global User bundle-after-install %{
-  # This is run after bundle-install or bundle-update completes.
+  # This is run after bundle-install completes.
   # This could be for automatically deleting the *bundle* buffer, or some other similar action.
   # In this case, we want to exit Kakoune, so we return to the command line.
   quit!
 }
 ```

-Then, run the following on the command line: `kak -e 'bundle-update'`. **kak-bundle** will update the plugins, and then trigger the hook, quitting Kakoune and returning you to the command line.
+Then, run the following on the command line: `kak -e 'bundle-install'`. **kak-bundle** will update the plugins, and then trigger the hook, quitting Kakoune and returning you to the command line.

 ## **kak-bundle** Configuration